shubhamwagh2544/100xdevs2.0/week11/worker-app-2/README.md

 Try using `prisma` as the ORM and Postgres as the provider.
 You will have to use `relationships` between the `tags` and the `blogs` table.

 ## Assumption
 You can assume that you only support 10 tags that the user can choose from.
-User doesn't need to have the ability to add more tags (even better if you implement that)
+Userroute doesn't need to have the ability to add more tags (even better if you implement that)